Anghagaed/MISON/README.md

 # MISON Parser
 * A Sequential MISON Parser for proof of concept.
-MISON is a parser that parses only certain columns to improve performance.
+MISON is a query-based parser that parses only certain columns to improve performance.
 Implementation is based on the research paper *Mison: A Fast JSON Parser for Data Analytics*.

 ## Features
 * Extracts JSON data based on specified columns